Iran names Khamenei’s son as new supreme leader after father’s killing

 As clerics selected the new supreme leader, a dark haze hung over Tehran after Israel struck five oil facilities in and around the capital city overnight, setting them ablaze and filling the skies with acrid smoke.

-As the war extended into its ninth day, the IRGC said they had enough supplies to continue their drone and missile war over the Middle East for up to six months.
+As the war extended into its ninth day, the IRGC said they had enough supplies to continue their drone and missile attacks across the Middle East for up to six months.

-Guards spokesman Ali Mohammad Naini said Iran had so far used only first- and second-generation missiles, but would use “advanced and less-used long-range missiles” in the coming days.
+IRGC spokesman Ali Mohammad Naini said Iran had so far used only first- and second-generation missiles, but would use “advanced and less-used long-range missiles” in the coming days.

-Trump again refused to rule out sending American ground troops into Iran, but continued to insist that the war was all but won despite the ongoing Iranian missile and drone strikes.
+Trump again refused to rule out sending American ground troops into Iran, but continued to insist that the war was all but won, despite the ongoing Iranian missile and drone strikes.

-Analysts warn there is still no clear path to ending a conflict that US and Israeli officials say could last a month or longer.
+Analysts warn there is no clear path to ending the conflict, which US and Israeli officials say could last a month or longer.